oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.18.5 Reason Code

-Byte 8 in the SUBACK packet holds the Reason code in response to the SUBSCRIBE packet.
-The SUBACK Reason Codes are shown in Table 9: Reason Code
-Values.The Server sending the SUBACK packet MUST use one of the SUBACK Reason Codes.
+The SUBACK Reason Codes are shown in Table 9: Reason Code Values.The Server sending the SUBACK packet MUST use one of the SUBACK Reason Codes.

 ### 3.1.19 UNSUBSCRIBE - Unsubscribe Request